sadmanca/2023-fall-ece344-documentation/docs/00-setup.md

 ### Install Software

 Start your virtual machine and login using the user password you set earlier.
-After logging in press **Activities** in the top left and type "Terminal" then press enter.
+After logging in press **Activities** in the top left, type "Terminal" then press enter.
 This will open a terminal and give you access to a shell to run programs.
 Right now our user can't do anything special, but we're going to change that.